-The two most common types of security interest against non-ship-related collateral are security over the borrower's shares, and security over a bank account.
-Security interests over bank accounts are discussed in question 34.
+The two most common types of security interest against non-shiprelated collateral are security over the borrower's shares, and security over a bank account.

 Ship finance lenders will often take a charge over the shares in the borrower company.
-The main advantage of a share charge is that following an event of default (see question 35), the lender will be able to sell the shipowning company as well as the ship itself.
+The main advantage of a share charge is that following an event of default (eg, failure of a borrower or guarantor to pay loan instalments as they fall due), the lender will be able to sell the shipowning company as well as the ship itself.